Excigma/excigma.vercel.app/src/pages/notes/2021/9702_-_Physics/Revision/Definitions.md

 ##### Piezo-electric transducer
 > Some crystals such as quartz produce a force when a potential difference is applied across them, causing their shape to change.
 This is known as the piezo-electric effect.

-##### Acoustic impedance
+##### Specific acoustic impedance
-> Product of the density of a medium and the velocity of waves traveling through that medium
+> Product of the density of a medium and the velocity of sound waves traveling through that medium

 ##### Attenuation
 > Progressive reduction of power/energy of a wave with distance as it travels along a transmission path through a medium